celestaria/hangman/README.md

 A hangman game project created following: https://www.youtube.com/watch?v=jj0W8tYX_q8

-I altered the project by using random-words to generate words instead of a set of five words.
+I altered the project by using random-words to generate words instead of a set of five words

 ## Technologies